kittykatattack/learningPixi/README.md

 ```js
 drawEllipse(x, y, width, height);
 ```
-The x/y position defines the ellipse’s top left corner (imagine that the ellipse is surrounded by an invisible rectangular bounding box - the top left corner of that box will represent the ellipse's x/y anchor position).
-Here’s a yellow ellipse that’s 50 pixels wide and 20 pixels high.
+The x/y position defines the center of the ellipse.
+Here’s a yellow ellipse that’s 100 pixels wide and 40 pixels high.
 ```js
 let ellipse = new Graphics();
 ellipse.beginFill(0xFFFF00);